anurag619/bus_routes/readme.md

 specification
 --------------

-* I am still working on the webapp and it should be up in few days.

 * I have used Flask(API) , [Mongodb](http://www.mongodb.org/) {database}.
 It is hosted on [Mongolab](https://mongolab.com/welcome/).
 The basic version gave me enough freedom to use it for my database.